sunfounder/picar-x/docs/source/ezblock_sound_effect.rst

 .. image:: img/block/sp210512_144418.png

-Mathematical operation block can perform " + , - , x , ÷ ".
+Mathematical operation block can perform " + , - , x , ÷ ".

 .. image:: img/block/sp210512_144530.png

-This block can emit some preset sound effects, such as siren sound, gun sound and so on.
+This block can emit some preset sound effects, such as siren sound, gun sound and so on.
 The range of volume is 1~100.

 **EXAMPLE**